llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 # Find In Files

-This is last because in an ideal world it would be the last option, but it’s often not the least of them.
+This is last because in an ideal world it would be the last option, but it is often not the least of the options.
 Grep, ack, Find In Files, whatever you call it, searching text is unreasonably effective if you have a little knowledge of the language syntax.